tlittenberg/ldasoft/galactic_binaries/src/README.md

     gb_catalog -h

-Here we produce catalog output for the VGB example give above (the lowest frequency VGB source).
+Here we produce catalog output for the VGB example given above (the lowest frequency VGB source).
 The ouput will be saved in directory ./catalog_1
+(We assume the user's working directory contains the chains directory, output from gb_mcmc.)

-    gb_catalog --fmin 0.001249 --samples 32 --duration 3932160 --sources 1 --chain-file ./chains/dimension_chain.dat.1
+    ~/gb_catalog --fmin 0.001249 --samples 32 --duration 3932160 --sources 1 --chain-file ./chains/dimension_chain.dat.1

-Here we produce catalog output for the Galaxy example give above (three GB sources).
+Here we produce catalog output for the Galaxy example given above (three GB sources).
 The output will be saved in directory ./catalog_3
+(We assume the user's working directory contains the chains directory, output from gb_mcmc.)

-    gb_catalog --fmin 0.0099706 --samples 32 --duration 3932160 --sources 3 --chain-file ./chains/dimension_chain.dat.3
+    ~/gb_catalog --fmin 0.0099706 --samples 32 --duration 3932160 --sources 3 --chain-file ./chains/dimension_chain.dat.3

 Next we show how to use the catalog output to build covariance matrix proposals for gb_mcmc.

 # Build covariance matrix proposal from catalog output

-under construction
+currently being updated

 # Run gb_mcmc with draws from a proposal distribution, for example, from cummulative distribution function (CDF proposal updates) and/or from covariance matrices

+currently being updated